PrernaSingh01/KeepNotes/README.md

 4. To edit a note, click on the edit button (pencil icon) and modify the content in the textarea.
 5. To delete a note, click on the delete button (trash can icon).
 6. The notes will be saved automatically in the browser's local storage.

+ ## Contributing
+Contributions are welcome!
+If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

  ## License